tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - Glitching attacks including:

   - Faulting of the execution by the CPU in the FPGA and the CH552 MCU.

-  - Disturbance of the TRNG entropy generation
+  - Disturbing of the TRNG entropy generation.

-- EM leakage.
+- Electromagnetic leakage.

 - Attacks on the TKey device apps, except the special case the boot verifier in slot 0, which we count as a trusted boot stage.

-- Leakage and glitching attacks including:

-  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU.

-  - EM leakage.

 - Attacks on Tillitis' infrastructure outside of the TKey itself.